 This is all we have on how to fix Galaxy S9+ or Galaxy S9 not registered on network error.
 If you are still having this issue go for factory reset or flash stock firmware on your Galaxy S9.

-If you are having Not registered on network error after flashing firmware on your phone then chances are you have flashed wrong firmware on your phone.
+If you are having the same Galaxy S8 not registered on network error after flashing firmware on your phone then chances are you have flashed wrong firmware on your phone.
 Maybe you have installed a branded firmware on your unbranded phone or unbranded firmware on a branded phone like Verizon, T-Mobile or O2.

-Feel free to ask me in the comments if you have any questions or confusion.
+If you have any questions or confusion,feel free to ask me in the comments.
 I will be glad to help you out.
 If this guide helped you to fix the error.
 Please drop feedback in the comments below.